Case Study 3: Trade, sustainability and environmental linkages in Finnish dairy production

 Quantification of environmental and climate impacts: how would it affect the competitiveness of Finnish dairy production (connection with WP3 T3.4).

-System of Environmental-Economic Accounting for Agriculture, Forestry and Fisheries (SEEA AFF), environmentally extended input-output model and SAM (social accounting matrix), multiplier analysis.
-Data collection for WP3 T.3.3 system dynamics and CGE models.
-T3.4 analysis led by and implemented in cooperation with CRPA.
+System of Environmental-Economic Accounting for Agriculture, Forestry and Fisheries (SEEA AFF), environmentally extended SAM (social accounting matrix), and SAM multiplier analysis.

 Secondary data from Statistics Finland, Finnish Natural Resources Institute and previous Finnish research, GTAP database.